gdjohnson/TK19/concepts/perception.md

 # Heidegger, Being and Time

 Heidegger's is a corrective to Husserl's arguable individualism or subjectivism; he stresses _being in the world_ and _being with others_.
 His definition of phenomenology is object-oriented rather than solipsistic: "to let what shows itself be seen from itself from itself, just as it shows itself from itself."
-In other words, phenomenology to Heidegger is the attempt to gain access to the world in _spite_ of an interpretive structure, which will nonetheless always be there.
-Liberman calls this the "necessary impossibility of objectivity.
+In other words, phenomenology to Heidegger is the attempt to gain access to the world in _spite_ of an interpretive structure, which will nonetheless always be there. [[Kenneth Liberman|Liberman]] calls this the "necessary impossibility of objectivity.

 "Nothing stands outside the phenomena of phenomenology."
 Humans' natural tendency is to make sense, or make intelligible, the world via reference to existing high-level theories of origin and meaning, to integrate it with existing structures, but this creates closed ideological systems. [[ethnomethodology]] stresses, in the phenomenological tradition, that it can (and should) "describe" without theorizing or explaining.
 (An attempt to escape ideology, and again prevent projection.)
-Is this possible?
-Liberman isn't sure.
+Is this possible? [[Kenneth Liberman|Liberman]] isn't sure.

 There is an "eagerness in their eyes" when coffee tasters aren't sure yet how to categorize a cup, when they're still figuring out the flavor, and that eagerness disappears as soon as it is categorized. (_cf._ Barthes on the jouissance of reading without a clear interpretive schema to impose.)

-Heidegger's _befindlichkeit_ is often translated as "situatedness," "attunement," "feeling," "mood," and by Liberman, as "finding oneself in an orientation/project."
-Liberman asks: is this situatedness subjective or objective?
+Heidegger's _befindlichkeit_ is often translated as "situatedness," "attunement," "feeling," "mood," and by [[Kenneth Liberman|Liberman]], as "finding oneself in an orientation/project." [[Kenneth Liberman|Liberman]] asks: is this situatedness subjective or objective?
 It involves feeling and orienting, but it is in _response to_ an object which is "impressing" itself on the subject.
 The object has the [[agency]].
 It is best understood not dualistically but as _between_ wave and object, an interaction.
-* Liberman likes the metaphor of "surfing": an interaction between subject and object the surfer acts on and with the wave.
+* [[Kenneth Liberman|Liberman]] likes the metaphor of "surfing": an interaction between subject and object the surfer acts on and with the wave.
 "You respond to where the wave or Internet sends you.
 You're not in charge."

 # Rate-distortion theory

 There are facts in the world; an organism cannoy fully encode these facts, therefore it must selectively choose and compress information on the basis of relevance to utility (costs or benefits of making or failing to make distinctions in the world).

-# Liberman: The Phenomenology of Coffee Tasting
+# [[Kenneth Liberman|Liberman]]: The Phenomenology of Coffee Tasting

 > Key to Husserl's analysis is the idea that the thing revealed is always revealed by means of these categorial objectivities that are projected upon the sense-data and thereby organize it.
 This phenomenon of projection, also known as intentionality (we actively "intend" the significance of a thing by interpreting it in the light of our way of understanding it) is perhaps phenomenology's most fundamental idea.